Why competitive robotics?

-The $100 student fee goes towards program registration, event registration, and annual equipment.
+The $90 student fee goes towards program registration, event registration, and annual equipment.
 This is an all-volunteer run program (note other schools in the area charge up to $300 for this same program).
-As this is our first year, we also have initial equipment expenses that are not covered by this fee; we are seeking company/parent sponsorships and grants to cover these.
+We are seeking company/parent sponsorships to defray these costs.

-We want to ensure all student can participate; please contact Patty Miguelez (email@example.com) regarding scholarships.
+We want to ensure all students can participate; please contact John (firstname.lastname@example.org) about scholarships.

 Can I help?

 Yes!!!
 We're looking for volunteers to mentor the teams, ideally one per team.
-No experience required, although you must be signed up as a Level 2 BVSD volunteer.
+No experience required, although you must be signed up as a BVSD volunteer in Raptor.
 Snacks for the meetings are also great to keep those brains working.

-We're also looking for parent/company sponsorships for this first year, as we have to purchase the initial kits and field equipment.
+We're also looking for parent/company sponsorships to defray student fees and expand the program.
 The student fee only covers the annual costs.
 These can be made as non-profit contributions through the Douglass PTO.